fancyhands/api/README.md

 ### Wrappers

 We have wrappers and SDKs for literraly thousands of langauges.
-Please see our official API docs (also on github) for a complete list.
+Please see the [official Fancy Hands API docs](https://github.com/fancyhands/api/wiki) (also on github) for a complete list.

 Click here: [Fancy Hands Developer Wrappers and SDKs](https://github.com/fancyhands/api/wiki#wrappers)